Horizontal tiling of convolutions with Aidge#

 res1 = np.array(model.get_node("relu0").get_operator().get_output(0))

-Thanks to tiling, the convolution computation can be divided in the desired number of stripes.
+computation to be divided into the desired number of horizontal stripes.

-Here, we choose 4 stripes on the second axis (the horizontl axis).
+Here, we choose four stripes on the second axis (the horizontal axis).

 tiled_conv = aidge_core.get_conv_horizontal_tiling(model.get_node("conv0"), 2, 4)